𓆈 IG

 <aside> <img src="/icons/asterisk_lightgray.svg" alt="/icons/asterisk_lightgray.svg" width="40px" /> updates–

-Now we have merch available on NEW INC's Metalabel as part of inaugural launch!
-If you like our work this is one way to support and collect our releases.
+Now we have merch available on NEW INC's Metalabel for the inaugural launch!
+If you like our work, this is one way to support and collect our releases.
+Thank you, NEW INC x Metalabel, for including us.

 https://www.dublab.com/archive/gulnihal-w-elekhlekha-gtalks-radio-x-new-inc-03-04-25